lkesteloot/alice/alice3/README.md

     * Hard-reset the board (the push button closest to the LEDs).
     * Wait one second, then remove the jumper.
     * In `binaries`, run `sh install_cortex_m4_firmware.sh`.
+        * The "dfu-util" program is a prerequisite.
+It can be installed through MacPorts as `dfu-util`, or it can be compiled from the source at `git://git.code.sf.net/p/dfu-util/dfu-util`.
     * To interact with the boot monitor:
         * Locate the 2-pin header closest to the MicroSD socket.
           There's no label on this header.